WajahatAli3218664/Wajahat-Library-Manager/README.md

 5. 📊 Display statistics
 6. 🚪 Exit
 👉 Enter your choice: 1
-📝 Enter the book title: 1984
+📝 Enter the book title: The Name of the Wind
-🖋️ Enter the author:  George Orwell
+🖋️ Enter the author:   Patrick Rothfuss
-📅 Enter the publication year: 1949
+📅 Enter the publication year: 2007
-🎭 Enter the genre: Dystopian
+🎭 Enter the genre: Fantasy
 ✅ Have you read this book? (yes/no): no
+🎉 Book added successfully! 🎉

+📋 Menu:
+1. ➕ Add a book
+2. ➖ Remove a book
+3. 🔍 Search for a book
+4. 📚 Display all books
+5. 📊 Display statistics
+6. 🚪 Exit
+👉 Enter your choice: 1
+📝 Enter the book title: Basti
+🖋️ Enter the author:  Intizar Husain
+📅 Enter the publication year: 1979
+🎭 Enter the genre: Fiction
+✅ Have you read this book? (yes/no): yes
 🎉 Book added successfully! 🎉

 📋 Menu: